 Anxiety affects people around the world every day.
 In the United States, anxiety and anxiety disorders are increasingly common.
-Unfortunately, many people don’t talk about anxiety and anxiety triggers.
+Unfortunately, many people don’t talk about anxiety and its triggers.
 Anxiety triggers can not only start anxiety attacks or panic attacks, but they can also lead to self-medicating or self-soothing with drugs or alcohol.
 However, avoiding anxiety triggers and keeping your nervous system balanced is possible.

 What Is Anxiety?